 - Take an inventory of water and food.

 - Avoid alcohol while operating the vessel.
+Boating while intoxicated is a leading cause of Florida’s boat accidents.

 While you and your guests may be impatient to get going, every minute spent on a pre-boating checklist is well worth the time—especially when considering that Florida leads in boating fatalities, and there were 4,463 accidents last year.
 Unsurprisingly, those not wearing their life jackets are more prone to drowning, as well as those riding in or operating smaller boats.